Skip to Main Content

 New Maritime Heritage Grant

-The Alaska State Museum is partnering with the Alaska State Historic Preservation Office to offer a new grant opportunity for museums, cultural heritage organizations, and even individuals to apply for grants to support Maritime Heritage projects and share information about Alaska’s Maritime Heritage.
+The Alaska State Museum is partnering with the Alaska State Historic Preservation Office to offer a new grant opportunity for museums, cultural heritage organizations, and others, to apply for grants to support Maritime Heritage projects and share information about Alaska’s Maritime Heritage.

-Grants will start at $5,000 and must be matched by the applicant, either by in-kind effort or spending actual funds on their project.
+Grants start at $5,000 and must be matched by the applicant, either by in-kind effort or spending actual funds on their project.
 Applicants will need to outline how they’ll offer programming or lectures or lessons to the public.
-Grant activities should take place in 2024.
+Grant activities should take place in 2024-February 2025.

 Learn more about the Alaska Maritime Heritage Preservation Program.